genshinsim/gcsim/pkg/reactable/dendro_notes.md

 ### Burgeon

 When the dendro core comes in contact with `pyro`, `burgeon` is triggered, dealing an attack with radius 5.
-AttackInfo is the same as `bloom` except with `attacks.AttackTagBurgeon`, `attacks.AttackTagBurgeon` and `combat.ICDTagBurgeon`
+AttackInfo is the same as `bloom` except with `attacks.AttackTagBurgeon`, `attacks.AttackTagBurgeon` and `attacks.ICDTagBurgeon`

 ### Hyperbloom

 When dendro core comes in contact with `electro`, `hyperbloom` is triggered, dealing an attack with radius 1.
-AttackInfo is the same as `bloom` except with `attacks.AttackTagHyperbloom`, `attacks.AttackTagHyperbloom` and `combat.ICDTagHyperbloom`
+AttackInfo is the same as `bloom` except with `attacks.AttackTagHyperbloom`, `attacks.AttackTagHyperbloom` and `attacks.ICDTagHyperbloom`

 ### Bloom/Burgeon/Hyperbloom self damage